mlava/recurring-tasks/README.md

 Label for a child block attribute for the recurrence pattern

 ### Start attribute name
-Label for the optional “start/available on” date attribute (default `RT_attrStart`)
+Label for the optional “start/available on” date attribute (default `BT_attrStart`)

 ### Defer attribute name
-Label for the optional “defer/snooze until” date attribute (default `RT_attrDefer`)
+Label for the optional “defer/snooze until” date attribute (default `BT_attrDefer`)

 ### Due attribute name
-Label for the optional “due” date attribute (default `RT_attrDue`)
+Label for the optional “due” date attribute (default `BT_attrDue`)

+### Completed attribute name
+Label written when the task is marked DONE (default `BT_attrCompleted`).

+You can change any of these attributes in Settings.
+These defaults have been chosen to minimise the risk of unexpected behaviours if you already use start:: defer:: repeat:: due:: or completed:: in your graph for other purposes.

 ### Confirm Before Spawning Next Task
-If enabled, shows a confirmation dialog (“Spawn next occurrence?”) when you complete a recurring TODO.
+If enabled, shows a confirmation dialog (“Spawn next occurrence?”) when you complete a repeating Better Task.

 ### First day of the week
-Tells Recurring Tasks which weekday your graph treats as the start of the week, and allows you to match your Roam Research preference setting.
+Tells Better Tasks which weekday your graph treats as the start of the week, and allows you to match your Roam Research preference setting.
 Weekly rules that span multiple days or intervals (e.g., `every 2 weeks on Sat & Sun`, `Mon-Fri`) interpret ranges using this anchor.
 Default is **Monday**.

 ---